shanchanglin/shanchanglin.github.io/content/projects/projectwave/index.md

 tags: ["cosmology", "dark matter"]
 author: ["Shan-Chang Lin", "Hsi-Yu Schive", "Shing-Kwong Wong", "Tzihong Chiueh"]
 description: "This paper studies the virialized Schrödinger-Poisson equation in the spherically symmetric case.
 Published in Physical Review D, 2018."
-summary: "We solve the Schrödinger-Poisson equation numerically by treating the wavefunction as composed of noninteracting eigenstates and assigning their amplitudes based on a distribution function, assuming spherically symmetric.
+summary: "Using C++ and MPI, we solve the Schrödinger-Poisson equation numerically by treating the wavefunction as composed of noninteracting eigenstates and assigning their amplitudes based on a distribution function, assuming spherically symmetric.
 This method provides a way to construct Milky Way-sized wave dark matter halos."
 cover:
     alt: "Self-consistent construction of virialized wave dark matter halos"
     relative: true